 If a student pursues a home study program that is accredited by a regional authority (SACS, MSACS, NCACS, NEACS, NACS or WASC), a state’s Department of Education or certain Georgia authorities (Georgia Accrediting Commission, Georgia Private School Accrediting Commission or the Accrediting Commission for Independent Study), an official transcript must be submitted for review.
 These students will be reviewed in the same manner as traditional high school applicant during the review process.

-If a student is home-educated or attends a non-accredited high school, he or she must demonstrate their academic ability by having earned an SAT or ACT score equal to or above the average scores of the first-year students admitted to UGA for the prior Fall term.
+If a student is home-educated or attends a non-accredited high school, he or she must demonstrate their academic ability through standardized test scores and/or accredited course work.
 The student must also be able to validate completion of all CPC subject areas through submission of the following:

 - Official scores from the SAT or ACT (for math and English only), SAT II, International Baccalaureate (IB) and/or Advanced Placement (AP) exams

 - Coursework for credit that appears on an official college or an accredited high school transcript

 Upon completion of an application file with the required documentation, the University of Georgia will review the entire application file of a student who has been home-educated or who has attended a non-accredited high school.
 From the pool of academically qualified students, UGA will select the students who are most competitive for first-year admission.